kapplewhaite/cli-dex/README.md

 This program allows a user to search for a Pokémon (by either name or number) and pull information such as Evolution Information, Height, Weight, etc. All data is retrieved from PokéAPI (https://pokeapi.co/) (https://github.com/PokeAPI).

 ### Available Pokémon
 Pokémon 1-151 (Bulbasaur - Mew) will have data available to be retrieved.
-Data will be up-to-date as of Generation 9 (Scarlet and Violet).
+Data will be pulled from the "Let's Go" games as they are the latest Kanto games.
+Functionality to choose which game to pull data from will come later, and more Pokémon will be able to searched for.

 ### Format
 Name: {name} <br>